Using Multisite for Different Divisions on a Company Website

 The chances are you’ll need to tweak things as you develop your network and learn from experience, but the more you can decide on at the start, the less chance there is of having to redo your work.

-So now you know what a useful tool Multisite can be for a group of related sites, or for divisions in a company or organisation.
+So now you know what a useful tool Multisite can be for a group of related sites, or for divisions in a company or organization.
 Let’s take a look at some examples of live sites that are using this approach.

 Trendsales is a blog with different versions in Finland, Norway, Sweden and Denmark.